Health Tips » 5 Ways To Prevent Male Infertitlity

 Fertility can be affected by the use of recreational drugs and alcohol as they are linked to having a lower sperm count.
 If you want to make sure that you have no problems later in life trying to have a baby with your partner, you should make sure that you tackle any drug and drink problems that you may have.

 It should be noted that smoking is included in the ‘drugs’ we just mentioned.
 You should also be aware of your second-hand smoke intake – being in close proximity to others who are smoking often is a significant risk factor.
 Boosting male fertility can be done simply by avoiding smoking and alcohol.

 We’ve all done it, with the accessibility of today's modern laptops, it’s easy to get away from the desk environment and situate yourself with the laptop on your lap whilst sitting on the sofa.

 A prominent medical journal, ‘Fertility and Sterility’, recorded a study in which they state the effect that a Wi-Fi connection had on male infertility when on a man’s lap for prolonged periods of time.
 The radiation which comes from the operating laptop results in damage to the DNA, resulting in a decrease in sperm count.
 It is worth keeping in mind though that there is contention as to whether this theory is supported or not.
-You can find more information on sites like Male Fitness who have covered this in more detail.

 Sleep does nothing but good for health, with research supporting the idea that it can help men suffering from depression to obesity.
 Another study showed that getting more hours of sleep at night can help in preventing a decrease in sperm count.
 After researchers at the University of Southern Denmark measured the amount of sleep of over 900 men from the 18-24 age group got, as well as measuring their sperm count, an analysis showed that men who got less sleep at night suffered from lower sperm count on average.